-11. U. T. San Antonio: Approval of an Agreement of Cultural, Educational, and Scientific Cooperation with the National Autonomous University of Mexico, Ciudad Universitaria, Distrito Federal, Mexico, and Authorization for the Executive Vice Chancellor for Academic Affairs to Execute Agreement.-Approval was given to the agreement of cultural, educational, and scientific cooperation set out on Pages 77 - 79 between The University of Texas at San Antonio and the National Autonomous University of Mexico, Ciudad Universitaria, Distrito Federal, Mexico.
+14. U. T. San Antonio: Recommendation for Approval of a Proposed Agreement of Cultural, Educational, and Scientific Cooperation with the National Autonomous University of Mexico, Ciudad Universitaria, Distrito Federal, Mexico, and Request for Authorization to Execute Agreement.--

+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs and President Kirkpatrick that approval be given to an agreement of cultural, educational, and scientific cooperation set out on Pages AAC 42 - 44 between U. T. San Antonio and the National Autonomous University of Mexico, Ciudad Universitaria, Distrito Federal, Mexico.

-Further, the Executive Vice Chancellor for Academic Affairs was authorized, on behalf of the U. T. Board of Regents, to execute this agreement with the understanding that any and all specific agreements arising from the agreement are to be submitted for prior administrative review and subsequent approval as required by the Regents' Rules and Regulations.
+It is further recommended that the Executive Vice Chancellor for Academic Affairs be authorized, on behalf of the U. T. Board of Regents, to execute this agreement with the understanding that any and all specific agreements arising from the agreement are to be submitted for prior administrative review and subsequent approval as required by the Regents' Rules and Regulations.